hayfield/SRJS/README.md

     // do things here
 });
 ```
-When an or query returns, it will pass the status of the tracked items as a parameter to the callback.
+When an or query returns, it will pass an array containing the status of the tracked items as a parameter to the callback.
 Any tracked items that do not return true when the query returns will be represented as `null`.
 If a timeout has completed, it will be represented by `true`.

 ```javascript
 robot.motors[0].target = 100;